mbaric1/mf-context-sharing/README.md

 When working with the bridge components, the context needs to be passed as a prop, and a new context has to be created.
 Context is held within the app tree of the React itself.

+# Conclusion

+In conclusion, this example successfully illustrates how to share React Context between a host and a remote application using a shared library.

+The demo showcases two approaches: direct import and module federation bridging, with the latter requiring context to be passed as a prop and a new context to be created.